 (This simple map shows the main car parks around Newborough.

 By car The main car park for the beach is at the end of a narrow lane that leads from the cross-roads in the centre of the village (between the cafe and the pub).
 The postcode LL61 6SG will bring you to the right road.
-It’s about a mile from the village to the edge of the forest where you will (usually) have to pay a £4 toll (or buy an annual pass for £20 – both cash only) to allow you to continue driving for another mile or so on the forest road to the beach car park.
+It’s about a mile from the village to the edge of the forest where you will (usually) have to pay a £4 toll (or buy an annual pass for £20).
+You can now pay the toll with cards and Apple Pay as well as cash.
+This allows you to continue driving for another mile or so on the forest road to the beach car park.
 On sunny weekends and bank holidays this route becomes completely gridlocked.
 This car park has toilets, a mobile catering van, a cold water outdoor shower point, picnic and barbecue facilities and lots of information boards.
+There are several designated parking spaces for blue badge holders.
+If you have a blue badge, admission to the main car park is free (show your badge at the toll booth).

 For the time being, the smaller car parks on the edges of the forest and the warren remain free of charge .
 They don’t have toilets, but apart from the ones in the village they do all have picnic tables.
 They are: